iamvaiibhav19/iamvaiibhav19/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as in Frontend Developer at **Navgurukul**
+- 🔭 I’m currently working as in Frontend Developer & Consultant at **Navgurukul**

 - 🌱 I’m currently learning **flutter & aws-amplify**